SagarAnand03/Password_Generator/ReadMe.md

 First clone the repository from Github and switch to the new directory:

      git clone https://github.com/sa24449/Online_Password_Generator-Django.git

 Move to Project directory:

      cd Online_Password_Generator-Django

-Activate the virtualenv for your project.

-Install project dependencies:

-     python manage.py make migrations

 Then simply apply the migrations: